HIPAA for You?

 Most important of all, we have compliance plans that are ready for purchase by your organization.
 These are easily modifiable for immediate use.
 In addition, we specialize in fully customized plans created specifically for your organization.
 We consider all of the key features of your covered entity and its specific requirements and create your HIPAA compliance plan in close consultation with your Privacy and Security Officer.

 Our standard compliance plans are ready for purchase by the organization.
 These are easily modifiable for immediate use.
-They cover all the key features of the Privacy & Security Rule with additional documentation.
+They cover all the key features of the Privacy & HITECH Regulations.

 We consult and advise on individual issues related to HIPAA privacy, security and breach notification.
 Above all, HIPAA Associates has the knowledge and breadth of experience to assess your unique situation and needs to craft the plan that you need for ultimate protection for PHI and the organization.
 Consequently, we can help protect your organization from issues that may otherwise bring involvement by the Office for Civil Rights.
 Most important of all, HIPAA consulting is the key focus of our company.